-In the last attempt, you can clearly see how, in fact, the overwritten method is called and not the base method.
+In the last case, you can clearly see how, in fact, the overwritten method is called and not the base method.
 This happens, because it is validated what the actual class behind the variable is and whether it implements (overwrites) that method.
 Rewriting of methods is also called overriding of virtual methods.

-Virtual methods as well as abstract methods can be overridden.
+Virtual methods, as well as abstract methods, can be overridden.
 Abstract methods are actually virtual methods without a specific implementation.
 All methods defined in an interface are abstract and therefore virtual, although this is not explicitly defined.

 Virtual Methods and Methods Hiding

 In the example above, the implementation of the base class is hidden and omitted.
-Here is how we can also use it as part of the new implementation (in case we want to complement the old implementation rather than override it).
+It shows how we can also use it as part of the new implementation (in case we want to complement the old implementation rather than override it).

 Here is how the AfricanLion class looks like: